 Emphasis is placed on the correct selection and safe use of the appropriate tools, materials, components and fixings required to produce a three-dimensional timber product.

-Although learners will work independently when making decisions about their career options, they will also function as effective members of a team by working responsibly and cooperatively.
+Although students will work independently when making decisions about their career options, they will also function as effective members of a team by working responsibly and cooperatively.

 The first part looks at causes of construction accidents.
 The second part looks at hazards in construction, safety signs, fire extinguishers and the use of personal protective equipment (PPE).
 The third part explores the HASAWA and COSHH Regulations.